MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/library/variable-groups.md

 Variable groups follow the [library security model](index.md#security).

-## Link secrets from an Azure Key vault as variables
+## Link secrets from an Azure key vault as variables

 Link an existing Azure key Vault to a variable group and map selective vault secrets to the variable group.

-1. Choose **Link secrets from an Azure key vault as variables**, and specify your Azure subscription end point and the name of the vault containing your secrets.
+1. Enable **Link secrets from an Azure key vault as variables**, and check that you meet the prerequisites shown.
+You need an existing key vault containing your secrets.

    ![Variable group with Azure key vault integration](_img/link-azure-key-vault-variable-group.png)

+1. Specify your Azure subscription end point and the name of the vault containing your secrets.

-1. Ensure the Azure endpoint has at least **Get** and **List** management permissions on the vault for secrets.
+   Ensure the Azure endpoint has at least **Get** and **List** management permissions on the vault for secrets.
    You can enable VSTS to set these permissions by choosing **Authorize** next to the vault name.
    Alternatively, you can set the permissions manually in the [Azure portal](https://portal.azure.com):

    - Open the **Settings** blade for the vault, choose **Access policies**, then **Add new**.
    - In the **Add access policy** blade, choose **Select principal** and select the service principal for your client account.
    - In the **Add access policy** blade, choose **Secret permissions** and ensure that **Get** and **List** are checked (ticked).
    - Choose **OK** to save the changes.<p />

 1. In the **Variable groups** page, choose **+ Add** to select specific secrets from your vault that will be mapped to this variable group.